SoftwareCitadel/adonisjs-starter-kit/README.md

 # AdonisJS Starter Kit

-> AdonisJS Starter Kit is a starter kit made for developers who want to put their next SaaS idea on the market rapidly.
+> AdonisJS Starter Kit is a starter kit made for developers who want to start their next project very fast.

 ## Installation